Knoxville Truck Accident Lawyers

 - Broken or shattered bones

-Whether you are hurt in a head-on or rear-end collision, sustained injuries in a crash with a jackknifed 19-wheeler, or were hurt for any other reason, our team of talented Knoxville truck crash attorneys can help.
+Whether you are hurt in a head-on or rear-end collision, sustained injuries in a crash with a jackknifed 18-wheeler, or were hurt for any other reason, our team of talented Knoxville accident attorneys can help.

 Contact a firm that tackles truck accident cases head-on

-Defense lawyers at trucking and insurance companies in the Knoxville area have come to fear our legal team at Banks and Jones because we consistently represent accident victims with competence and tenacity.
-You can schedule a consultation to discuss your case with one a Knoxville truck accident lawyer at our office by calling 865.407.2122, or by filling out this contact form.
+Defense lawyers at trucking and insurance companies in the Knoxville area have come to fear our legal team at Banks & Jones because we consistently represent accident victims with competence and tenacity.
+You can schedule a consultation to discuss your case with one a Knoxville truck accident lawyer at our office by contacting us or calling 865-546-2141 today.